Occupation of Czechoslovakia (1938–1945)

-The Slovak State was proclaimed on 14 March 1939, and Hungary would occupy and annex the remainder of Carpathian Ruthenia the following day.
-On 15 March, during a visit to Berlin, the Czechoslovak president Emil Hácha was bullied into signing away his country's independence.
-On 16 March, Hitler proclaimed the Protectorate of Bohemia and Moravia from Prague Castle, leaving Hácha as the technical head of state with the title of State President.
-However, he was rendered all but powerless; real power was vested in the Reichsprotektor, who served as Hitler's personal representative.
+The Slovak State broke off on 14 March 1939, and Hungary annexed the remainder of Carpathian Ruthenia the following day.
+On 15 March, during a visit to Berlin, the Czechoslovak president Emil Hácha was coerced into signing away his country's independence.
+On 16 March, Hitler proclaimed the Protectorate of Bohemia and Moravia from Prague Castle, leaving Hácha as the nominal, but almost powerless, State President.
+Czechoslovakia was occupied by the Wehrmacht, and real power was vested in Hitler's personal representative, the Reichsprotektor.

+During the occupation, between 294,000 to 320,000 citizens were murdered, the majority of them Jews.
+Reprisal killings were especially harsh after the assassination of Reinhard Heydrich, including the infamous Lidice massacre.
+Large numbers were drafted for slave labour in Germany.

-In March 1944, Hungary was occupied by Germany as part of Operation Margarethe.
-Slovakia would share the same fate, following the August 1944 Slovak National Uprising.
+In March 1944 Germany extended the occupation of Czechoslovakia to Hungary in Operation Margarethe, then to Slovakia in August 1944 following the Slovak National Uprising.
 The occupation ended with the surrender of Germany at the end of World War II.
-During the German occupation, between 294,000 to 320,000 citizens were murdered (with Jews making up the majority of the casualties).
-Reprisals were especially harsh in the aftermath of the assassination of Reinhard Heydrich (e.g. the infamous and widely published Lidice massacre).
-Large numbers of people were drafted for slave labour in Germany.